-- Should address be an attribute of Employees or an entity (related to Employees)? - Depends upon the semantics of the data: - If we have several addresses per employee, address must be an entity (since attributes cannot be setvalued). - If the structure (city, street, etc.) is important, address must be modeled as an entity (since attribute values are atomic). - If the lifetime of the address differs from the entity, address must be modeled as an entity (since attributes are deleted with their entity).
+- Should address be an attribute of Employees or an entity (related to Employees)? - Depends upon how we want to use address information, and the semantics of the data: - If we have several addresses per employee, address must be an entity (since attributes cannot be setvalued). - If the structure (city, street, etc.) is important, address must be modeled as an entity (since attribute values are atomic). - If the lifetime of the address differs from the entity, address must be modeled as an entity (since attributes are deleted with their entity).